moalf/ttg/README.md

 cat file1.txt | ./ttg
 ```

-In the second form, even this below will work, though the input will be treated as a single stream (stdin) containing the the merged content of all the text files piped into the solution:
+In the second form, even this below will work, though the input will be treated as a single stream (stdin) containing the merged content of all the text files piped into the solution:

 ```sh
 cat file1.txt file2.txt fileN.txt | ./ttg